joeferraro/MavensMate-SublimeText/README.md

 https://github.com/joeferraro/MavensMate-SublimeText/wiki/Install-Help

 ##Update
-If "mm_check_for_updates" is set to `true`, MavensMate will check for updates when Sublime Text starts up.
+If `mm_check_for_updates` is set to `true`, MavensMate will check for updates when Sublime Text starts up.
 If you do not want to subscribe to automatic updates:

 Run "Update MavensMate" command